luis-gonzales/vehicle-detection-hog-svc/output/README.md

-After running `main.py`, the detection output of an image or video will be saved here.
+After running `python src/main.py test_inputs/<file>`, the detection output of an image or video will be saved here.